-Seahawks draft analysis: Three reasons why Seattle drafted Jordyn Brooks
+NFL draft analysis: Three reasons the Seahawks picked Texas Tech’s Jordyn Brooks

-So, a linebacker for the Seahawks in the first round of Thursday’s NFL draft, huh?
+So, a linebacker for the Seahawks in the first round of the NFL draft Thursday night, huh?

-That’s not something anyone really saw coming, with talk instead centering on defensive ends, offensive linemen or running backs.
+That’s not something that anyone saw coming, with talk centering on defensive ends, offensive linemen and running backs.

-It’s also not something the Seahawks have done often — Jordyn Brooks of Texas Tech, taken number 27 overall, is just the fourth player listed as a linebacker Seattle has taken in the first round, the others being Aaron Curry (2009), Anthony Simmons (1998) and Tony Woods (1987).
+It’s not something the Seahawks have often done.
+Jordyn Brooks of Texas Tech, taken No. 27 overall, is just the fourth player listed as a linebacker they have taken in the first round.
+The others are Aaron Curry (2009), Anthony Simmons (1998) and Tony Woods (1987).
 Bruce Irvin, taken in the first round in 2012, was listed as a defensive end.

-But step back from it some and the pick makes more sense than maybe it did at first glance.
+But take a step back, and the pick makes more sense than it did at first glance.

 Here are three thoughts on how it happened, and what the Seahawks like about Brooks:

-Seahawks wanted to trade down but were happy with what they got
+Seahawks wanted to trade, but still happy

-The choice of Brooks was the first the Seahawks have made with their original first-round pick since 2011, each year since either trading the pick for a player or down to get more picks.
+Brooks’ drafting was the first time the Seahawks used their original first-round pick since 2011.
+They have either traded the pick for a player or down to get more picks.

-Schneider said there was a hope again to get more picks, if possible, saying he was on the phone with Green Bay — a team the Seahawks also pulled off a deal with last year to move down in the first round — before the Packers then made a deal with Miami to move up and take quarterback Jordan Love.
+General manager John Schneider said they had hoped again to get more picks, adding he was on the phone with Green Bay — a team the Seahawks pulled off a deal with last year to move down in the first round — before the Packers made a deal with Miami to move up from the 30th pick and take quarterback Jordan Love at 26, a spot before where Seattle selected (with the Seahawks presumably set to get the 30th pick and add a pick or two in a later round).

+The Packers were apparently working multiple deals and was worried that the Colts would move up and potentially take Love, instead.

+Talk around the league is also that the Ravens were prepared to take Brooks with their pick at 28, where they instead took linebacker Patrick Queen.

 Schneider said the deal fell through at the last minute.

-“We were ready,” Schneider said, saying he was on the phone with Green Bay general manager Brian Gutekunst, who told him “hey sorry man, we got a better deal. … it happens.”
+“We were ready,” Schneider said, saying he was on the phone with Green Bay general manager Brian Gutekunst, who told him he had a better deal.
+“It happens.”

 “I was very surprised,” Schneider said.
 “I thought that more people would do things.”

-Schneider said he didn’t think the lack of activity had to do with the unique nature of this draft, with coaches and GMs working separately out of their homes and doing everything remotely/virtually.
+Schneider said he didn’t think the lack of activity had to do with the virtual aspect of this draft put in place because of the coronavirus pandemic.
+Coaches and GMs worked remotely from their homes.

-Instead, he thought it was just the way things went (and that some trades got done and that the draft seemed to go smoothly in general seemed to speak to the idea that it wasn’t communication issues that got in the way).

-Teams spend months going over what will happen and when one plan is foiled, another comes into play.
+But resist the notion that Brooks was a consolation prize.
+Teams spend months going over the possibilities, and when one plan is foiled another comes into play.

-More surprising to many observers is that many of the names that had been associated with Seattle such as Penn State rush end Yetur Gross-Matos, Iowa defensive end A.J.
-Epenesa, Houston offensive tackle Josh Jones and Wisconsin running back Jonathan Taylor were all still on the board when Seattle picked.
+More surprising to many observers is that many of the names that had been associated with the Seahawks — such as Penn State rush end Yetur Gross-Matos, Iowa defensive end A.J.
+Epenesa, Houston offensive tackle Josh Jones and Wisconsin running back Jonathan Taylor — were all still on the board when they picked.

 Trade or no trade, the Seahawks had plenty of options.

-Seattle decided Brooks was the best one.
+They decided Brooks was the best one.

-As always, we’ll find out the real answer whether they made the right decision in a year or two.
+As always, we’ll find out in a year or two if they made the right decision.

-Brooks add young legs at a position that is getting older
+Brooks adds young legs at LB

-That the 6-foot, 240-pound Brooks is generally listed as a middle linebacker made the pick initially more confusing since Seattle has maybe the best in the NFL at that spot in Bobby Wagner.
-And Wagner is now entering the first season of a three-year extension signed last summer.
+That the 6-foot, 240-pound Brooks is listed as a middle linebacker made the pick more confusing, because the Seahawks have maybe the best in the NFL at that spot in Bobby Wagner.
+And Wagner is entering the first season of a three-year extension signed last summer.

-But Wagner also turns 30 in July, and his inside linebacking counterpart K.J.
-Wright will be 31 in July and is entering the final season of his two-year deal.
+But Wagner also turns 30 in July, and his inside-linebacking counterpart, K.J.
+Wright, will be 31 in July and is entering the final season of his two-year deal.

-Seattle also has second-year player Cody Barton able to play all three linebacker spots.
-But after that the depth is iffy with Ben Burr-Kirven seeing little playing time last season and Mychal Kendricks appearing unlikely to be back.
-Shaquem Griffin, meanwhile, seems to be headed mostly to a role as a situational pass rusher.
-But he obviously remains a linebacker in name, and adding another linebacker won’t make staying on the roster easier.
+The Seahawks have second-year player Cody Barton, who is able to play all three linebacker spots.
+But the depth is iffy, with Ben Burr-Kirven seeing little playing time last season and Mychal Kendricks appearing unlikely to be back.
+Shaquem Griffin seems to be headed to a role as a situational pass-rusher.

-Carroll and Schneider insisted the 22-year-old Brooks can play any of the team’s three linebacking spots, providing both depth everywhere for the present and options for the future.
+Seahawks coach Pete Carroll and Schneider said Brooks, 22, can play any of the team’s three linebacker spots, providing depth for the present and options for the future.

-And drafting for the future may be a bigger deal this year than in some seasons since practice time could be limited due to coronavirus-related restrictions, which might slow the transition for first-year players.
+Drafting for the future might be a bigger deal this year because practice time could be limited due to coronavirus-related restrictions, which might slow the transition for first-year players.

-Schneider called Brooks the best player available at the time Seattle drafted, and this may have been a year when going that route makes more sense than ever.
+Schneider called Brooks the best player available, and this might have been a year when going that route makes more sense than ever.

-Carroll, in fact, confirmed that idea saying that the team had filled needs in free agency and “that allows us to be in this draft and take guys that bring us maybe the highest-end opportunity because we’re not stuck on having to take a player at one particular position.”
+Carroll confirmed that idea, saying the team had filled needs in free agency and “that allows us to be in this draft and take guys that bring us maybe the highest-end opportunity, because we’re not stuck on having to take a player at one particular position.”

-So, basically, the Seahawks appear to have just seen a player they liked a lot, figure he can potentially help out at a number of different spots — and special teams — immediately and they’ll sort all that out later.
+The Seahawks appear to have seen a player they liked a lot, figured he can help out at different spots — and special teams — immediately, and they’ll sort the rest out later.

 “We always need to get faster and tougher on defense no matter what position,” Carroll said.

-Brooks seems to fit that bill, having run a 4.54 40 at the combine.
-And as quickly took over Seahawks twitter, Brooks coach at Texas Tech, Matt Wells, was an assistant at Utah State when Wagner played there, with Wells once calling Brooks “the next Bobby Wagner.”
+Brooks seems to fit that bill, having run a 4.54-second 40-yard dash at the NFL combine.
+Brooks’ coach at Texas Tech, Matt Wells, was an assistant at Utah State when Wagner played there.
+Wells once called Brooks “the next Bobby Wagner.”

-And what did Wagner think of Seattle drafting a middle linebacker?
+And what did Wagner think of drafting a middle linebacker?

 According to Carroll, he immediately called and asked for Brooks’ number.

-If some scouts questioned certain aspects of Brooks’ game — he’s generally considered better against the run than the pass and particularly in man coverage — what no one questioned are the intangibles.
+If scouts questioned aspects of Brooks’ game — he’s generally considered better against the run than the pass, and particularly in man coverage — what no one questioned are the intangibles.

 Brooks was as consistent and productive as could be at Texas Tech, starting 45 of 47 games in his career and making 372 tackles in four seasons.